maerzhase/ssr3000/README.md

 export default hot(module)(App);
 ```
-###### SSR3000 uses hot realoading by default when watching your application.
+###### SSR3000 uses hot reloading by default when watching your application.
 See [react-hot-loader](https://github.com/gaearon/react-hot-loader) for more informations.

  9. `npm run watch`